echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 Given these implications, it certainly should not be undertaken without either the knowledge of or consultation with end users, as outlined in {{RFC8890}}.

+There are use cases where encryption of the SNI data may be a useful precaution to reduce the risk of pervasive monitoring and offers some benefits (e.g Enterprises offering services for their own customers will appreciate that their customers privacy be better protected).
+However ECH presents challenges for other use cases (e.g. Enterprises in need for network security controls for compliance reasons).

+The objective of this document is to list and describe the various operational impacts of ECH and not to consider solutions to this problem nor to question the development of the ECH proposal.

 Whilst it is reasonable to counter that VPNs also establish opaque paths, a primary difference is that the use of a VPN is a deliberate